Accident Lawyer

 How Your Road Rage Bike Claim or Lawsuit Should Be Filed

-- Get in touch and consult with a Chicago bicycle accident attorney.
+- Get in touch and consult with a Chicago cycling accident lawyer.

 - The attorney will investigate the road rage case and then gather and examine the evidence to prove who’s at fault.

 - Next, you’ll file an insurance claim.
-Negotiations with the at-fault driver’s insurer may lead to a settlement.
+Insurance negotiation with the at-fault driver’s insurer may lead to a settlement.

 - If no settlement is reached, you’ll file a lawsuit in the Illinois Court.